 This page contains information about the individual projects within the programme.

-- The identification and quantification of how many historic environment places are ‘Connected with the Clyde’, along and adjacent to the river
+- The identification and quantification of how many historic environment places were ‘Connected with the Clyde’, along and adjacent to the river

-- To assess the quality of the RCAHMS database data and potential research information associated with places (e.g. location, function, period, interpretation, archive material, social value, etc)
+- Assessing the quality of the National Record of the Historic Environment database data and potential research information associated with places (e.g. location, function, period, interpretation, archive material, social value, etc.)

-The second project is called Defending the Clyde.
-This project is surveying the many sites which were built during the first half of the 20th Century to protect the Clyde, and the major towns along it, from attack from the sea.
-These defences were a great success – enemy ships and submarines never entered the Firth – yet we have very little in the way of records of them.
+The second project was Defending the Clyde.
+This initiative surveyed the many sites which were built during the first half of the 20th century to protect the Clyde, and the major towns along it, from attack from the sea (coastal defences) and from the air (aerial defences).
+These defences were a great success – enemy ships and submarines never entered the Firth, and air raids were disrupted – yet we have very little in the way of records of them.

-Yard-By-Yard is the third project.
-Here, we are investigating ship building, and related industries at locations along the Clyde.
-Initially, we are working in Greenock and Port Glasgow, with Inverclyde Community Development Trust.
+Yard-By-Yard was the third project.
+Here, we investigated ship building, and related industries at locations along the Clyde.
+We worked in Greenock and Port Glasgow, with Inverclyde Community Development Trust.